codewithkolin/4K_Video_Maker/README.md

 ### Audio Processing Errors

-- Ensure all files are valid WAV files
+- Ensure all files are valid audio files (WAV, MP3, M4A, FLAC, AAC, or OGG)
-- Check that exactly 20 files are selected
+- Check that at least one audio file is selected
 - Verify files are not corrupted
+- For random selection, ensure your directory contains enough audio files to meet the target duration

 ### Image Processing Issues